 - IKEA has something for the romantic at heart, the minimalist and everyone in between

-- IKEA products are designed meet your day-to-day needs and eliminate the unnecessary
+- IKEA products are designed to meet your day-to-day needs and eliminate the unnecessary

 - IKEA is constantly trying to do everything a little simpler, more efficiently and always cost-effectively